Understanding Unsecured Creditors: Definition, Examples, and Process

-Unsecured creditors do not hold any security against their debts and they generally fall into the largest group of those who are owed payment.
-They come after preferential creditors (including secondary preferential creditors) in terms of their payment priority in a liquidation.
+They are generally the largest group of creditors and come after preferential creditors in terms of payment priority in liquidation.

 What are Examples of Unsecured Creditors?